TheBizarreAbhishek/L3MON/README.md

 ## **L3MON SETUP**

-execute below commands simultaneously
+Execute the commands provided below one by one

-press (ctrl + c) to stop lemon server
+●press (ctrl + c) to stop lemon server

-cd (to move to home directory)
+●cd (to move to home directory)

-now go to any md5 hash generator website convert your password into md5 hash
+●now go to any md5 hash generator website convert your password into md5 hash

 ● Edit username and password by executing below command